 This procedure pretty-prints obj on the port port.
-When obj is a procedure created by the interpreter or a procedure created by code compiled with the '-debug' option, the procedure's source code is displayed.
+When obj is a procedure created by the interpreter or a procedure created by code compiled with the '-debug' or '-debug-source' options, the procedure's source code is displayed.
 If it is not specified, port defaults to the interaction channel (i.e. the output will appear at the REPL).